 In order to account for all individuals after a building evacuation, it is important for all evacuees to meet at the rally point for the building they are in.
 To determine your building’s “Rally Point” please view the rally point maps or contact Environmental Health and Safety at (410)-617-1120.

 Special Assistance: Persons who may need assistance should notify the Office of Disability Support Services and Student Life (students) and develop a personal evacuation plan.
-Whenever possible, everyone should evacuate form the building.
+Whenever possible, everyone should evacuate from the building.
 However, if you are unable to do so for any reason, you should seek refuge in the nearest stairwell.
 As others exit please report to campus police anyone who may need assistance.
-If you have any questions about to do in the event of an alarm please feel free to contact Environmental Health and Safety at (410)-617-1120.
+If you have any questions about what to do in the event of an alarm please feel free to contact Environmental Health and Safety at (410)-617-1120.

 Fire Safety Tips